cirosantilli/linux-cheat/network/README.md

 The subdomain can include a period (.) but not as the first or last character.
 Consecutive periods (...) are not allowed.
 A subdomain cannot exceed 25 characters.

+##example.com

+<http://example.com> is a test domain reserved by IANA.

+It is a serves as a great URL placeholder on simple examples.

 #Top level domain

 `.com`, `.net`, `.io`, `.fr` are examples.

 Every name must be under one of those.

 They are controlled by IANA, and there are not that many out there except for the country ones: <http://en.wikipedia.org/wiki/List_of_Internet_top-level_domains>

 To get a country TLD, it seems that you must have some link with the country.

-Some TLDs are reserved for certain uses and registrars must check that you / your organization are eligible: `.gov` for governments, `.mit` for US military.
+Some TLDs are reserved for certain uses and registrars must check that you/ your organization are eligible: `.gov` for governments, `.mit` for US military.

 Some interesting ones:

 - `.sexy` and `.xxx`.
 Guess what.
 - `.guru`.
 No suggested use.
 Funny.

 Some country ones have become generic: `.io` is a notable example, popular amongst startups as of 2014-03.
 Short, sounds good, reminds of IO input output.

 #DHCP